 Scottish Water may only liaise with the customer about the technical issue in question; there will not be any further discussion on the application.
 Further discussion would include comments on the timescales of the application or any other commercial issues relating to the application or Licensed Provider.

-The Licensed Provider may request that Scottish Water assists the Non-Household Customer with the technical aspects of what is needed to complete the DIA.
-The purpose of this assistance is to ascertain information necessary for Scottish Water to complete the DIA, and may include, as required, technical discussions about the location and/or size of the connection design being proposed; a visit to the site for such purposes; discussions about the nature and/or quality of documentation to support the application (such as on site and off-site drawings, the location of the proposed main, plumbing schematics etc.) For the avoidance of doubt, this assistance will not include design or consultancy services such as the production of drawings and/or documentation or modelling, unless the modelling is specifically requested in the context of a DIA under this Process 14.
+The Licensed Provider may request that Scottish Water assists the Non-Household Customer with the technical aspects of what is needed to complete the PDE.
+The purpose of this assistance is to ascertain information necessary for Scottish Water to complete the PDE, and may include, as required, technical discussions about the location and/or size of the connection design being proposed; a visit to the site for such purposes; discussions about the nature and/or quality of documentation to support the application (such as on site and off-site drawings, the location of the proposed main, plumbing schematics etc.) For the avoidance of doubt, this assistance will not include design or consultancy services such as the production of drawings and/or documentation or modelling, unless the modelling is specifically requested in the context of a PDE under this Process 14.

 Process:-

 Step 1

-Developer makes an enquiry in relation to the provision of Water or Sewerage Services to a proposed development, Scottish Water will make an initial response within 10 Business Days of receipt of the enquiry.

-Step 2

-The initial response by Scottish Water, based on the information provided by the Developer, will include provision of a reference number for the enquiry and will either:

-confirm that there is sufficient capacity within the Network to enable provision of the required services and give an estimate of the conditions, cost and timescale for connecting the proposed development to the Network; or

-advise of the need to require a DIA using the form (Form E) set out in the Appendix to this Code.

-Step 3

-When a Developer requests Scottish Water to carry out a DIA, Scottish Water will do so within 20 Business Days of receipt of the request (unless due to reasons beyond its reasonable control).
+When a Developer requests Scottish Water to carry out a PDE using Frorm E, Scottish Water will do so within 15 Business Days of receipt of the request (unless due to reasons beyond its reasonable control).

-Where the Licensed Provider requests Scottish Water to carry out a DIA using Form E, Scottish Water will respond to the Licensed Provider within 20 Business Days of receipt of a valid request.
-The Licensed Provider may, using the application form (Form E), request that Scottish Water assists the Non-Household Customer with the technical aspects of what is needed to complete the DIA, in which case this Process continues from Step 3B as set out below
+Where the Licensed Provider requests Scottish Water to carry out a PDE using Form E, Scottish Water will respond to the Licensed Provider within 15 Business Days of receipt of a valid request.
+The Licensed Provider may, using the application form (Form E), request that Scottish Water assists the Non-Household Customer with the technical aspects of what is needed to complete the PDE, in which case this Process continues from Step 1B as set out below

 If the application form is materially incomplete, either:

-Scottish Water requests the relevant information and this Process 14 recommences at Step 3 as set out above; or
+Scottish Water requests the relevant information and this Process 14 recommencesas set out above; or

-the Licensed Provider requests that Scottish Water assists the Non-Household Customer with the technical aspects of what is needed to complete the application such that Scottish Water may complete the technical assessment of the design, as set out in Step 3B of this Process.
+the Licensed Provider requests that Scottish Water assists the Non-Household Customer with the technical aspects of what is needed to complete the application such that Scottish Water may complete the technical assessment of the design, as set out in Step 1B of this Process.